jaywongX/quick-ask-ai/README.md

 ### v1.0.2
 - chatgpt The reason mode can be set
-- deepseek Allows you to set the deepthink and search modes
+- deepseek Allows you to set the deepthink and ask modes
-- kimi supports the thinking and search mode
+- kimi supports the thinking and ask mode

 ### v1.0.1
 - Implement the plug-in UI